Tiggax/zakljucna_naloga/src/sec/4rezultati.typ

-Changing the feed rate results in the following @feed.
+Changing the feed rate results in the @feed.
-Red line represents a bioreactor with no feed.
+Red line represents a bioreactor with no feed, meaning a normal batch bioreactor.
+It can be noted that since the feed rate is 0%, cell concentration stays the same after reaching the maximum of the system.
+This is because of the assumption in @vcd-sec, that 100% of cells in the bioreactor are alive at every increment.
-It can be seen that as the feed rate increases the concentration is increases slower.
+It can be seen that as the feed rate increases the concentration is increases slower, and then starts to fall off when cells stop multiplying because of lack of nutrients.
-This could be attributed to a faster dilution of cells in the medium.
+This happens, since volume steadily increases, and cells start to get diluted.

 #figure(
   caption: [Graph of viable cell density over time based on the changing values of feed rate],